SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

 ### Accessing the Edge device from the Cumulocity tenant

 The Cumulocity Cloud Remote Access microservice allows you to remotely access the Edge device through a web browser.
 The remote Edge device is represented as a device in the Device Management application of Cumulocity.

+#### Supported protocols

+The following protocols are supported to connect to the Edge device through remote access from the Cumulocity tenant:

+- Remote Desktop (VNC).
+See [Using VNC server to remotely access the Edge device](/guides/edge/usage/#accessing-the-edge-device-remotely-through-vnc).
+	- Shares the desktop of the remote device
+	- Mouse and keyboard for interaction

+- Secure Shell (SSH)
+	- Console for command line access
+	- Keyboard for interaction

+- Terminal (Telnet)
+	- Protocol used for old device types
+	- Console for command line access
+	- Keyboard for interaction

 For more information about remote access, see [Cloud Remote Access](/guides/users-guide/optional-services/#cloud-remote-access).

-### Using VNC server to access the Edge device from the Cumulocity tenant
+### Accessing the Edge device remotely through VNC

 You can access the Edge device from the Cumulocity tenant by installing the VNC components on your Edge device.

 **Info:** Ensure that you have registered your Edge device with the Cumulocity tenant.
+See [Registering the Edge device with the Cumulocity tenant](/guides/edge/usage/#registering-the-edge-device-with-the-cumulocity-tenant).

 #### Step 1: Installing the VNC components: